Urban Forest Master Plan

 In addition to their beauty, trees provide peaceful environments for citizens to enjoy.
 Trees protect people from the weather, provide privacy, buffer sounds, and create homes for wildlife.
 They also reduce energy bills by shading and cooling homes in summer.
 People often become personally attached to trees that they or loved ones have planted; and many trees are planted as living memorials.

-The plan's four goals include:
+The Urban Forest Master Plan's four goals include:

 - Develop and maintain strong community-wide support for the urban forest.

 - Protect, enhance and expand Victoria's urban forest.

 - Design and manage the urban forest to maximize watershed health, biodiversity, and conservation of sensitive ecosystems.

 - Maximize the community benefit from the urban forest in all neighbourhoods.

 The Urban Forest Master Plan includes considerable information about urban forestry best practices.
 Many of the recommendations and strategies are based on established programs in municipalities such as Saanich, Vancouver, Nanaimo, Seattle and Portland.

 The Urban Forest Master Plan paints a picture of the City's ideal urban forest, 50 years into the future.
 This long-term vision recognizes that the urban forest we plant today will be the urban forest of that future.